Wine Lingo 101

-Body – Term used to describe the weight of a wine – or the feeling you get in your mouth.
-Wines range from light bodied to full bodied.
+Body - Term used to describe the weight of a wine - or the feeling you get in your mouth.
+Wines range from light-bodied to full-bodied.

-Fruity – Fruity does not mean sweet.
+Fruity - Fruity does not mean sweet.
 Repeat.
 Fruity does not mean sweet.
-A Merlot for example is fruity, not sweet.
+A Merlot, for example, is fruity, not sweet.

 Dry - Dry is a term that describes a wine that hasn't been chaptalized, or very little chaptalization (wait, what's that word mean?!)

-Chaptalization – The adding of sugar to the grape juice before and/or during fermentation.
-The reason this was originally done in wines was because in some climates (like certain German Rieslings) the grapes on their own produce wines too low in alcohol.
+Chaptalization - The adding of sugar to the grape juice before and/or during fermentation.
+The reason this was originally done in wines was that in some climates (like certain German Rieslings) the grapes on their own produce wines too low in alcohol.
 Adding sugar increases the alcohol content.
 Nowadays there are a multitude of wineries (more common in California) that add sugar to anything from Chardonnay to Pinot Noir to increase the alcohol content.
-A process I disagree with (in regards to wines that don’t need it).
+A process I disagree with (in regards to wines that don't need it).

 Burn / Hot - Tasting terms used to describe the feeling you get after tasting a wine that is too high in alcohol.
 Some people, like myself, are quite sensitive to this.
 I tend to prefer wines 13.5% alcohol and under, but a wine can certainly be 14.5% and balanced.

 Balance - Used to describe a wine when all the components are in harmony - alcohol, acidity, sugar, tannins, and fruit.